Mospyne: History

 In the area of the city, artifacts dating from the Middle Paleolithic and Mesolithic periods were discovered.
 Among the findings included a monument of the Donets culture, a burial site of a Sarmatian warrior with an iron sword, a bronze fibula, a figurative black jug of Chernyakhov culture and common clay pot.
 The Mospyne archaeological site, a notable pre-historic hunting site in the vicinity of the city dating to the Middle Stone Age, has been the subject of research and is the namesake for the Mospyne cultural group of the Hrebenik culture of the late Mesolithic era.

 The city is recorded as being established in 1800, with a settlement called Ust-Ocheretynsk appearing in the areas of Mospyne that year.
 At some year after, the landowner Tuzlov settled here and founded the settlement of Tuzlivka, which was later merged with Ust-Ocheretynsk to form the village Makhorivka.
 Beginning in the second half of the 19th century, it was part of the Stepanivka-Krynivka volost of Taganroz district, Don Army region.

 Industrial coal mining began in the settlement in the same period, with many small mines being constructed across the area and the village transitioning into a mining town.
 Railroad tracks were also built to assist the growing coal industry, with the notable financial support of entrepreneurs Mospin, Shabalov, and Utkin.
 By the start of the 20th century, the Mospyne railway station was built in the settlement, named after Mospin.
 The name of the station was later extended to the rest of the mining town.

 During the Ukrainian War of Independence, from 1918 to 1920, the settlement switched hands multiple times.
 On 13 May 1919, Andrei Shkuro's Volunteer Army battled with the Makhnovshchina for control of Mospyne, resulting in the White movement capturing the city and the Makhnovists being driven back.
 The city ultimately was taken under the control of Red Army troops at the end of the war.
+Afterwards, it was administratively part of the Donets Governorate of Ukraine.
 The city was affected by the Holodomor, which killed 429 identified people in the city from 1932 to 1933.